leonrohe/pastelink-meganz-scraper/README.md

 # pastelink-mega-scraper
 A small and simple program to scrape mega.nz links from random pastelink links.
-Maybe you will find something cool :)